hphelion/documentation/migration-overview-reference.md

 		- The ICMP rule allows all ICMP traffic.
 		- The TCP port 22 rule allows SSH traffic over port 22.

-5. Use the commands in the [Python Novaclient CLI: Command Line Reference](https://docs.hpcloud.com/cli/nova/reference) to add and remove the rules as needed.
+5. Execute the following commands to add or remove the rules as needed.

-	**Add a rule to a security group.**
+	**Add a rule to a security group**

     `nova secgroup-add-rule <secgroup> <ip_proto> <from_port> <to_port> <cidr>`